CSIprinceton/workshop-june-2024/hands-on-sessions/day-4-DPA2/README.md

 [2024-06-18 17:41:27,345] DEEPMD INFO    Force  RMSE        : 6.493739e-01 eV/A  # <- weighted error on the entire dataset
 ```

+> [!NOTE]
+> You may see something like `DEEPMD WARNING sel of type 0 is not enough!
+The expected value is not less than 343, but you set it to 120.`
+> in the slurm-<YOUR-JOBID>.out.
+This is due to the large cutoff of 9 Angstrom used in DPA2.

 # Fine-tune
 ```
 $ cd ./fine-tune